JuliaPlasma/ElectromagneticFields.jl/docs/src/index.md

 ## References

 - Antoine J. Cerfon, Jeffrey P. Freidberg.
 "One size fits all" analytic solutions to the Grad–Shafranov equation.
-Physics of Plasmas 17 (3), 032502.
+[Physics of Plasmas 17, 032502, 2010](https://doi.org/10.1063/1.3328818).
+- Patrick J. McCarthy.
+Analytical solutions to the Grad–Shafranov equation for tokamak equilibrium with dissimilar source functions.
+[Physics of Plasmas 6, 3554, 1999](https://doi.org/10.1063/1.873630).

 ## License